 I want to say that I continue to be amazed at the changes in Jesse.
 He reads a lot more – not just what he has to read, but for pleasure, and much more quickly than before.
 He also seems to enjoy writing much more.
 He told me the other day that he enjoys writing in the journal I got for him.
 Miracle!

-Behavioral optometrists use vision therapy and therapeutic lenses to improve visual development, performance and comfort for people with:
+Behavioral optometrists use vision therapy and therapeutic lenses to improve comfort, enhance performance and optimize visual development for people with:

 The visual process is pervasive in human behavior and development.
 The primary purpose of the visual process is to guide our actions.
 We depend heavily on the visual process to derive meaning from and interact with the world around us whether it be for reading and learning, working to earn a living or for sports and recreation.